• Skip to primary navigation

 add the spices to the eggnog mixture in the saucepanPin

-3. When mixture reaches 160 degrees on a candy thermometer, remove from heat and slowly whisk in the heavy whipping cream and vanilla extract.
+3. When the hot milk mixture reaches 160 degrees on a candy thermometer, remove from heat and slowly whisk in the heavy whipping cream and vanilla extract.
+Do not boil the eggnog!

 4. Cool slightly before tasting.
 Add more sugar or spices, if desired, before transferring to an airtight container.